hanling3/recipe-book/README.md

 McGraw Studio would like to present Recipebook, a desktop and mobile application dedicated to helping college students find quick and budget-friendly recipes that remind them of home.

 Our live application can be accessed here: https://ms-recipebook.herokuapp.com/

+Note: when installing our application, please install from the "Browse" page in the navigation bar, and not from the landing page.
+Installing from the landing page sometimes results in errors, where pages will not load when using the navigation bar.
 <br/>
 <br/>